NakhlehLab/MaCroDNA/Resampling_stability_analyses/BE_data_analyses/README.md

 3. Set `tgt_dir` to the desired path for storing the results.

 Please note that, here, we assume the DNA data of each biopsy is a CSV file stored in the `dna_src_dir` named as `<biopsy name>_annotated_filtered_normed_count_table.csv`.
 Similarly, for the RNA data, all of them are stored in `rna_src_dir` as CSV files named `<biopsy name>__filtered_normed_count_table.csv`.

+The outputs of the above script consist of a dictionary containing the scores obtained from MaCroDNA on each biopsy, named `macrodna_objvals.pkl`, the MaCroDNA assignments of cells stored as `<biopsy name>_cell2cell_assignment_indexed.csv`, and all the random scores from the random trials for each biopsy saved as `<biopsy name>_random_samples.npy`.
+All these files can be found in the `tgt_dir`.